- Originally transmitted in four parts in 1992

 Rank Film Labs, Denham

-Lighting equipment supplied by
+Lighting equipment

 Michael Samuelson Lighting Ltd